How Launch Monitor Accuracy Is Measured

 Ball condition

-Distance from unit
+Distance and placement from unit

-Temperature
+Temperature and environment

 Price vs Accuracy